nikitavoloboev/data/docs/machine-learning/generative-machine-learning.md

 [Fast Stable Diffusion Colab Notebooks](https://github.com/TheLastBen/fast-stable-diffusion) is great.

+[Why does ChatGPT work so well](https://twitter.com/DrJimFan/status/1600884299435167745) is nice read to understand how ChatGPT works.

 ## Notes

 - [The net effect of the last 18 mo has been to slightly lubricate human imagination, making it easier for individuals to visualize possible worlds/scenes/moods.
 It’s only a medium-big deal—unless this is a foretaste of similar acceleration in music, code, and text.](https://twitter.com/Ted_Underwood/status/1566787680872157185)